 Tesla quotes its range stats in the US using an estimate linked to the EPA test cycle.
 Other test cycles are used in different countries, and it is always worth bearing in mind that your range will vary depending on your driving style, the route you drive, your use of the climate system and heated seats, and the ambient temperature, with cold weather reducing range.

-For the entry-level Model 3 Standard Range, Tesla quotes an estimated range of 220 miles.
-The Standard Range Plus increases this to 240 miles, while the Mid Range manages 264 miles, and the Long Range offers 325 miles.
+For the entry-level Model 3 Standard Range Plus, Tesla quotes an estimated range of 263 miles.
+The Long Range increases this to an estimated 353 miles, while the faster and more powerful Performance model manages 315 miles on a charge.

 Tesla Model Y vs Model 3: Performance

-The top speed of the Model 3 is 130 mph for the Standard Range, 140 mph for the Standard Range Plus, Mid Range and Long Range, then 145 mph for the Dual Motor Long Range, and 162 mph for the range-topping Performance variant.
+The top speed of the Model 3 is 140 mph for the Standard Range Plus, 145 mph for the Long Range, then 145 mph for the Dual Motor Long Range, and 162 mph for the range-topping Performance variant.

-The numbers are similar with the Model Y, which starts at 120 mph for the Standard Range, then jumps to 130 mph for the Long Range, 135 mph for the Dual Motor AWD, and 150 mph for the Performance.
+The numbers are similar with the Model Y, which starts at 135 mph for the Standard Range and Long Range, then jumps to 155 mph for the Performance variant.

 Finally, the 0-60 mph times – something Tesla is always particularly proud of – are similar on the two cars, with the smaller and lighter Model 3 accelerating slightly more quickly.

-The same 0-60 mph acceleration sprint is completed by the heavier Model Y in 5.9s for the Standard Range.
-This then falls to 5.5s for the Long Range, 4.8s for the Dual Motor AWD, and 3.5s for the Performance.
+The same 0-60 mph acceleration sprint is completed by the heavier Model Y in 5.3s for the Standard Range.
+This then falls to 4.8s for the Long Range, and 3.5s for the Performance.

 GearBrain Road Trip Gadget Guide www.youtube.com